 How would you best sum up your experience with Pegasus Publishers?

 I would say overall the communication element has been really great.
 I have felt supported and guided throughout this whole process, had my ideas listened to and followed through with, and the end result is one I am very happy with!

 MORE FROM THE BLOG

-Patrick Moffett released his debut novel, Inside Out, in March 2018.
-We wanted to sit down with the author and find out how his life had changed since becoming a published author.
+Michelle Blackbird recently released his new novel, Wish You Were Here, in April 2018.
+We wanted to catch up with the author and find out how his life had changed since becoming a published author.
 Did you always dream of becoming an author?
-I’m told everyone has a b...read more
+I&rsquo...read more